robertwcw/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

 The histogram for **Number of Steps Taken Per Day** plotted using imputed *average daily activity data*, compared to the previous histogram of the same based on pre-imputed data, proximity of both the mean value 10126.67 and median value 10395.00 have become fairly close together as indicated by the red horizontal line and green horizontal line respectively.
-Note the mean line is now moved up the scale to above the 10000-step mark in contrast to the median line remain unchanged, the shift in central values to become much closer to each other explain the *average daily activity data* sorted by date in descending order derived from the imputed data set had attained improved normal (symmetrical) distribution.
+Note the mean line is now moved up the scale to above the 10000-step mark in contrast to the median line remain unchanged, the shift in central values to become much closer to each other explain the *average daily activity data* sorted by date in ascending order derived from the imputed data set had attained improved normal (symmetrical) distribution.
 &nbsp;

 ### Are there differences in activity patterns between weekdays and weekends?